TalhaFaredi/TalhaFaredi/README.md

 - Tracking API token costs for each query to optimize performance.

 ### 2. **3D Umpire Review System**
-- Developed a convolutional neural network (CNN) model using TensorFlow and Keras.
+- Fine Tuned a convolutional neural network (CNN) model using TensorFlow and Keras.
 - Binary classification for 'out' and 'not out' decisions in sports umpiring.
 - Utilized **ImageDataGenerator** for efficient training and validation.